Unexplained leaks hit Russian undersea gas lines

 “There are some indications that it is deliberate damage,” said a European security source, while adding it was still too early to draw conclusions.
 “You have to ask: Who would profit?”

-“The destruction that occurred on the same day simultaneously on three strings of the offshore gas pipelines of the Nord Stream system is unprecedented,” said network operator Nord Stream AG.
+“The destruction that occurred on the same day simultaneously on three strings of the offshore gas pipelines of the Nord Stream system is unprecedented,” network operator Nord Stream AG said.

 “It is not yet possible to estimate the timing of the restoration of the gas transport infrastructure.”